Benefit changes - welfare reform

 - Housing Benefit.

 Universal Credit was introduced in Brighton & Hove for people living alone making new claims for Jobseeker's Allowance in December 2015.
-It is being introduced from 4 October 2017 for people living in BN3 postcode, from 29 November for people living in BN2 postcodes and 17 January 2018 for people living in BN1 or BN41 postcodes.
-From these dates, people who are already claiming other benefits may also be moved onto Universal Credit if they have a change of circumstances.
+It is being introduced from 4 October 2017 for people living in BN3 postcode, from 29 November for people living in BN2 postcodes and 17 January 2018 for people living in BN1 and BN41 postcodes.
+From these dates, people already claiming other benefits may also be moved onto Universal Credit if their circumstances change.

 You do not need to do anything - the Jobcentre will tell you if you need to apply for Universal Credit.